caseycesari/GeoJSON.js/README.md

       ]
     }

-If you specify a callback function, the GeoJSON output is set as the first parameter of the function
+You can specify a callback function as an option third parameter.

     GeoJSON.parse(data, {Point: ['lat', 'lng']}, function(geojson){
       console.log(JSON.stringify(geojson));